 Existing Tower.
-The circa 1900 water tower is 14 feet in height and irregularly shaped (See Sheet No.'s A6 and A7 Tower Elevations).
+The circa 1900 water tower is 14 feet in height and irregularly shaped (See Sheet No.'s A4 and A5 Tower Elevations).
 It has a footprint of approximately 200 square feet and has three entrances, two on the primary level, and one on the second level, with both interior and exterior stair cases to the second level.
 The overall condition of the tower is poor (CHRC 2016).

 Proposed Tower.
-The applicant proposes to demolish the existing tower and to construct a new tower rebuilt in the same location but with a larger footprint (See Site Plan and illustrative elevation drawing).
+The applicant proposes to demolish the existing tower and to construct a new tower rebuilt in a new location that is closer to the southern and eastern property boundaries and with a larger footprint (See Site Plan and Sheet No.'s A4 & A5 Tower Elevations).

-As an accessory structure, the proposed 28 foot tall tower footprint would be 290 square feet.
+As an accessory structure, the proposed 26 foot tall tower footprint would be 290 square feet.
 The siding on the tower would be cedar and the trim would be painted forest green.
 The tower would have an exterior door on each level with an external staircase projecting from the building footprint.
 A new 2,800-gallon water storage tank would be located atop the tower.
 The proposed water storage tank exterior would be lined with redwood slats and enclosed with metal bands.
-The proposed tower would be 28 feet in height above grade including the additional height of the water storage tank.
+The proposed tower would be 26 feet in height above grade including the additional height of the water storage tank.
+The tower would have handrails and decking made of redwood, redwood framed stairs and decking with stainless steel connectors, and a wood ladder leading to the tank level.
+Window details are as shown on the plans on Sheet No.'s A4 and A5.